 Until the Age Of Obama, military education, like the active duty force, was one of the last bastions of merit in America.
-One entered the service academies for a government-paid education only after a rigorous, competitive vetting process designed to identify admit scholar/athletes, the best of the best, young people able, indeed willing, to adopt and live the “duty, honor, country” mindset.
+One entered the service academies for a government-paid education only after a rigorous, competitive vetting process designed to identify and dmit scholar/athletes, the best of the best, young people able, indeed willing, to adopt and live the “duty, honor, country” mindset.
 But Obama and his minions destroyed all of that.
 Our military, and the academies, became social justice laboratories with all their deranged pathologies.
 High-ranking officers with the warrior mindset were purged and replaced by weak men and women willing, perhaps anxious, to swear allegiance to Barack Obama and to the diversity, transgenderism, desertion in combat and treason for which he stood.
 As a result, our military’s readiness dropped, ships began running into things, Marines scrounge in aircraft boneyards for parts, because their planes can’t fly, and at the Air Force Academy:

 When someone left racist slurs on the message boards of five black cadet candidates at the Air Force Academy Preparatory School, the academy’s superintendent didn’t even try to suppress his outrage.